open-nudge/.github/strategy/communication.md

 ### Exemplary

+- Twitter - Sunday at 20:00 UTC
-- Bluesky - Sunday at 20:00 UTC
+- Threads - Sunday at 20:00 UTC
 - Reddit - Monday at 20:00 UTC
 - LinkedIn - Tuesday at 10:00 UTC
 - Hackernews - Wednesday at 11:00 UTC